eReuse/workbench/docs/PXE_maker.md

 mkdir iso mnt ks
 ```

-Move the iso to `/var/lib/tftpboot/iso`:
+Move the isos to `/var/lib/tftpboot/iso`:
 ```
 mv ~/eReuseOS-7.1a5.iso iso
+mv ~/lubuntu-16.04.1-desktop-i386.iso iso
 ```

 Make the dir to mount the eReuseOS iso.
-This is the folder that will be shared on network:
+These are the folders that will be shared on network:
 ```
 mkdir mnt/eReuse_image/
+mkdir mnt/inst_media/
 ```

 Now edit `/etc/fstab` to mount it when server starts: